Chapter 3 - Filing Instructions

-DHS placed the “arriving alien” in removal proceedings either upon return to the United States on the advance parole document or after USCIS denied the adjustment application; and
+DHS placed the applicant in removal proceedings as an “arriving alien” either upon return to the United States on the advance parole document or after USCIS denied the adjustment application; and

-The applicant is seeking to renew his or her previously denied application for adjustment of status in proceedings.
+The applicant is seeking to renew the previously denied application for adjustment of status in proceedings.

 The IJ has jurisdiction only with respect to the application filed before the applicant left with the advance parole document.
 If the applicant is pursuing a new application for adjustment of status based on a new ground such as a new petition, the IJ does not have jurisdiction over the new claim.
 USCIS has jurisdiction over the application, even if the applicant was placed in proceedings after having been paroled into the United States to pursue a previously filed application for adjustment of status that was ultimately denied by USCIS.

-USCIS has jurisdiction to adjudicate an adjustment application when the IJ does not have jurisdiction, including when “arriving aliens” do not meet all of the above criteria.
-USCIS continues to retain jurisdiction over such an arriving alien’s adjustment application even if the applicant has an unexecuted final order of removal.
-A removal order is considered executed once immigration authorities remove the foreign national from the United States or the foreign national departs from the United States.
+USCIS has jurisdiction to adjudicate an adjustment application when the IJ does not have jurisdiction, including when a noncitizen placed in removal proceedings as an “arriving alien” does not meet all of the above criteria.
+USCIS continues to retain jurisdiction over such a noncitizen’s adjustment application even if the noncitizen has an unexecuted final order of removal.
+A removal order is considered executed once immigration authorities remove the noncitizen from the United States or the noncitizen departs from the United States.

 Effect of Departure